AdobeDocs/experience-platform.en/help/dashboards/data-distiller/query-pro-mode/view-more.md

 Pagination is automatically applied to your tables in the [!UICONTROL View more] feature, eliminating the need for you to manually modify your SQL queries.
 This feature ensures that your data is presented in a more manageable format, which facilitates the process of navigating through large datasets.

 You can see up to 500 records per page.
-To navigate through the records, use the **[!UIONTROL >]** located at the bottom of the page.
+To navigate through the records, use the **[!UICONTROL >]** located at the bottom of the page.

 ![Tabulated results with results and pagination highlighted.](../../images/query-pro-mode/advanced-table-pagination.png)